Knowledge Sheaves: A Sheaf-Theoretic Framework for Knowledge Graph Embedding: INTRODUCTION

-Knowledge graph embedding has emerged as an important approach to encoding the entities and relations represented by knowledge graphs.
-In this approach, a vectorized structure for graph entities and relations is learned, providing a representation of fact triplets that can be used for tasks like knowledge graph completion, multi-hop reasoning, and other forms of inference \citep{chen2020review, ji2020survey}.
-These knowledge graph embedding approaches attempt to jointly embed entities and relations into vector spaces so that the resulting embeddings reflect the truth values of the knowledge graph triplets.
-A wide variety of knowledge graph embedding approaches exist \cite{bordes2013translating, trouillon2017complex, nickel2016holographic, ji2016knowledge, wang2014knowledge, lin2017learning, socher2013reasoning, jenatton2012latent, bordes2011learning, zhang2019quaternion}, each with its own motivation and theoretical framework.
+Knowledge graph embedding (KGE) has emerged as an important approach to encoding this type of data.
+In this approach, a representation of each entity and relation is learned, enabling tasks like knowledge graph completion, multi-hop reasoning, and other forms of inference \citep{chen2020review, ji2020survey}.
+A wide variety of knowledge graph embedding approaches exist \citep{bordes2013translating, trouillon2017complex, nickel2016holographic, ji2016knowledge, wang2014knowledge, lin2017learning, socher2013reasoning, jenatton2012latent, bordes2011learning, zhang2019quaternion}, each with its own motivation and theoretical framework.

-There are various taxonomies classifying these approaches \citep{ji2020survey}, but these are far from exhausting the space of possibilities.
-In particular, describing and enforcing priors about the entities and relations by embedding in more complex spaces has attracted recent interest \citep{zhang2019quaternion,sun2019rotate,ebisu2017toruse}, but a general framework for formulating these types of constraints is still lacking.
+Various taxonomies have been proposed to classify these approaches \citep{ji2020survey}, but they remain far from exhausting the space of possibilities.
+Describing and enforcing priors about the entities and relations by embedding in more complex spaces has attracted recent interest \citep{zhang2019quaternion,sun2019rotate,ebisu2017toruse}, but a general framework for these types of constraints is still lacking.
 We express the knowledge graph embedding task in a formal framework that illuminates the structural similarity across a variety of prior methods while also inspiring new possibilities for this family of embedding techniques.